 On the Fionn cluster, batch processing is managed by the Portable Batch System (PBS) and Moab Scheduler.
 PBS batch requests (jobs) are shell scripts that provide timing, memory, and processor information.
-For example scripts, see the Fionn and Stoney support page.
+For example scripts, see the Fionn support page.
 PBS uses qstat -a to check the status, and qdel to delete a batch request.
 For more information also see our tutorial on batch processing and queueing.

 A taskfarm utility is in place on Fionn you can find details here.

 This command will return the number of core hours available to all your projects (in the above example icphy001c).
 So for instance, if you wish to run a 48 CPU core job for 24 hours, you will need to ensure that you have a minimum of 24*48=1152 core hours on your project's account.

 On Fionn you can monitor the output to stdout/stderr while a job is running by examining the appropriate file in: